varigence/docs/bimlflex/trial-process/adding-business-data-vault-performance-constructs.md

 ## Adding Business Data Vault performance constructs

 The `Point in Time` and `Bridge` structures are used in Data Vault to make the Data Vault easier to query and to improve query performance.

 For insert-only Data Vault solutions, the Point in Time (PIT) tables provides a convenient way to recreate timelines and end date records so that timeline-sensitive queries are easier to create.

-The Bridge (BRG) constructs allows multiple Links to be combined in one table surrounding a Hub minimizing the required joins.
+The Bridge (BRG) constructs allows multiple Links surrounding a Hub to be combined in one table, minimizing the required joins.

 - Point in Time, PIT, tables are used to create timelines for all changes in all or some Satellites attached to a business entity in a Hub
 - Bridge tables are used to link business entities in Hubs through their link tables into easy to query constructs